-In the park visitor centre (former kitchen building) the exhibition "Everything appears natural, so well concealed is the design" informs about the history and development of the park.
+In the park visitor centre (former kitchen building) an exhibition on the garden history informs about the history and development of the park.

 Kleine Schönbuschallee 1